bdubauski/MCP/README.rst

 Future thoughts and todos:
 --------------------------

-Makefile tells what other projects it depends on

-Makefile tells what resources are needed to build/test ie... if the test is to build a cluster it needs to say it needs a vcenter with X compute resources and describe the vcenter config

-Have utilities avaible to the Makefile to build a plato-master and load it with X files, etc

-monitor for branches starting with "pr-" and pull and run the lint and unittests, make commit message with the results

 monitor for changes on devel branch, auto merge to master after full test suite has passed, make commite message wih the results, incrament the build number in the changelog on the devel branch after merging to master
   No.... not going to mess with merging, only going to build off of master, should do some kind of test to make sure the version incramented, otherwise packrat won't take the new files